whyline/migrate-mongoose/README.md

 **migrate-mongoose:**
 - Stores migration state in MongoDB
-- Provides plenty of configuration such as
+- Provides plenty of features such as
+    - Access to mongoose models in migrations
+    - Use of promises or standard callbacks
+    - custom config filies or env variables for migration options
+    - ability to delete unused migrations
 - Relies on a simple *GLOBAL* state of whether or not each migration has been called